kiarashjam/UROP/README.md

 also in the last part, which considers the validity of the genome

 If it is valid, it should have the distance "one" from all nodes; otherwise, it returns the False validity, making the function make another genome.
-It will iterates until the genome finds the valid one.
+It will iterates until the genome finds the valid one.(for avoiding the loop)

 ## 2- generate_population()